 Instead, be consistent about the amount of vitamin K you eat daily to keep a constant level because sudden changes (increased or decreased levels) can disrupt the medication's coagulating power.

 People on antibiotics or bile acid sequestrants to reduce cholesterol may experience decreased vitamin K status.
-Be sure to discuss any medication and food interactions with your health professional.
+Be sure to discuss any medication and food interactions with your doctor.

 Arugula Preparation and Useful Tips